A Travel Price Comparison for Families, Couples, and Backpackers Brisbane vs. Nice for Food, Nightlife, Couples, and Beaches

 Nice is a great place to explore.
 Visiting the old town is also a must.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 This seaside destination offers something for everyone.

-For some great organized tour ideas, see The Best Luxury Tours to Australia, The Best Adventure Tours to Australia, The Best 10-Day Tours in France, and The Best One Week (7-Day) Tours in France.
+For some great organized tour ideas, see The Best G Adventures Tours to Australia, The Best One-Week (7-Day) Tours from Sydney, The Best One-Week (7-Day) Tours from Paris, and The Best 2-Week Tours from Paris.

 Which place is cheaper, Nice or Brisbane?